TutsWiki/source/content/java/finally.md

 Unlike catch block, we can't use multiple finally block with one try block.

 ## When finally doesn't work?
 It might happen sometime that finally block does not get executed.
-Some of the possible cases are
+Some of the possible cases are:

  - Using the method System.exit(0)
  - Using a fatal error that can cause the process to abort
  - If there is exception present in finally block itself
  - If the thread gets disturbed

 finally block is also used for explicitly closing the resources such as connections, files, etc.